Azure/prometheus-collector/otelcollector/docs/MARINER.md

 ## Our Current Package Dependencies
 * `telegraf` and `fluent-bit` are both built and published by the Mariner team in the [Mariner base repository](https://packages.microsoft.com/cbl-mariner/2.0/preview/base/x86_64/).
 [ARM64 versions](https://packages.microsoft.com/cbl-mariner/2.0/preview/base/aarch64/) are available also.
 * `MetricsExtension` is published by their team to the Mariner extras repository.
 [Mariner 1.0](https://packages.microsoft.com/cbl-mariner/1.0/prod/extras/x86_64/rpms/) is available.
 Mariner 2.0 is in progress.
-* `MDSD` is published by their team to the Azure Core repository.
+* `mdsd` is published by their team to the Azure Core repository.
 [Release notes](https://eng.ms/docs/products/geneva/collect/instrument/linux/releasenotes) and [instructions](https://eng.ms/docs/products/geneva/getting_started/environments/linuxvm) for installing the RPM package.